MSI Spatium M480 Play review

 We find the SSD well-protected inside.
 It also has a caution sticker warning users to not try to open the heatsink.
 Overall, the unboxing experience is quite well done.
 We are impressed with it.

 Taking the heatsink off the drive was a bit of a struggle because MSI did not design it to be removable.
-The SSD is meant for console players, and the company has done its best to ensure good compatibility and performance without any hassle.
+The SSD is meant for console players, and the company has done their best to ensure good compatibility and performance without any hassle.

 Thermal Gum Residues on the Spatium M480